Live DJs, multiple rooms, and a mural by Problack

 Others might argue that it’s looking more and more like the Hub of 40, 60, or even 80 years ago.

-Certainly both things can be said of Hue, a “restaurant, cocktails, and entertainment venue” opening in the newly renovated Copley Square Hotel.
+Certainly both things can be said of Hue, a “restaurant, cocktails, and entertainment venue” now open in the newly renovated Copley Square Hotel.
 In addition to bringing a contemporary food and party vibe, the place is also a throwback to iconic spots of yore.

 Behind the enterprise is: George Aboujaoude of Cafeteria, Bijou, Committee, and Eva on Newbury Street; Maurice Rodriguez of La Brasa and Fat Hen in Somerville; event organizer and longtime regional Hennessy rep Robert Eugene who runs the Silk R&B Party, and tech entrepreneur Nick Saber.